 The growing number of data breach incidents and the ensuing cases of identity theft have prompted legislators to create laws designed for protecting personally identifiable information (PII).
 Many of these laws impact the way you currently deal with data at rest.
 That is, if you want to avoid onerous obligations and costly penalties, you will have to adopt better ways of securing PII taking the form of data at rest.

-Two of the most prominent laws and regulations that are impacting IT systems are HIPAA and GLBA.
+Some of the most prominent laws and regulations that are impacting IT systems are HIPAA, GLBA, PCI DSS, and GDPR.

-With maximum penalties of up to $1.5 million and possible imprisonment, the Health Information Technology for Economic and Clinical Health Act, which is an amended version of the Health Insurance Portability and Accountability Act, is the most feared law in the health care industry.
+With maximum penalties of up to $1.5 million per year and possible imprisonment, the Health Information Technology for Economic and Clinical Health Act, which is an amended version of the Health Insurance Portability and Accountability Act, is the most onerous piece of legislation from both an IT and administrative standpoint in the health care industry.

 Aimed at preventing unauthorized disclosures of electronic protected health information (ePHI), HIPAA-HITECH is forcing medical practitioners, health care providers, hospitals, and their business associates to review the security of data at rest in their EHRs (Electronic Health Records) and similar IT systems.

 While HIPAA-HITECH deals with ePHI, which is basically PII found alongside medical information, the GLBA (Gramm-Leach-Bliley Act), on the other hand, focuses on nonpublic personal information or NPI.
 This is just the name given to PII found alongside financial information, examples of which include: SSNs, people’s names, addresses, phone numbers, bank account numbers, credit card numbers, as well as income and credit histories.